HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

   sql_file="service_worker_rank.sql"
 ) }}

-The primary way to cache resources within a Service Worker, it's by using the CacheStorage API.
-This allows a developer to create a custom cache strategy for any requests passing through the worker; some famous ones are Stale-While-Revalidate, Cache Falling Back to Network, Network Falling Back to Cache, Cache Only.
-In recent years become even easier to adopt those strategies by increasing the popularity of [Workbox](https://developers.google.com/web/tools/workbox/modules/workbox-strategies), which decides what cache you want to plug and play.
+The primary way to cache resources within a Service Worker is by using the *CacheStorage API*.
+This allows a developer to create a custom cache strategy for any requests passing through the worker; some well-known ones are Stale-While-Revalidate, Cache Falling Back to Network, Network Falling Back to Cache, and Cache Only.
+In recent years it has become even easier to adopt those strategies by increasing the popularity of [Workbox](https://developers.google.com/web/tools/workbox/modules/workbox-strategies), which decides what cache you want to plug and play with.

 ## Headers adoption